Mehrael/Train-Ticketing-System/README.md

 The admin has access to a backend system that allows them to add trains, stations, schedules, and tickets.
 They can also view all the bookings made on the system.

-In case a user or admin forgets their password, they can reset it using the email verification feature.
+In case a user or admin forgets their password.
 The system sends an email to the user's registered email address with a link to reset their password.
 This ensures that users can easily recover their account if they forget their password.

 Overall, the Train Ticketing system provides a convenient and easy way for users to book train tickets online while ensuring that the system is secure and accessible only to verified users.